 Degree: Associate of Applied Science in Business and Office with a major in Administrative Support Technology and a Specialization in Legal Assistant.
-Length: Four-semester (two-year) program

 Purpose: The Legal Assistant Specialization is designed to teach the technical skills and critical thinking skills required of the legal assistant.
 Legal assistants perform independent legal work under the supervision of an attorney.
 Some of the legal assistant's most important tasks include helping lawyers prepare for closings, hearings, trials, and corporate meetings.
 Legal assistants may help prepare legal arguments, draft pleadings and motions to be filed with the court, obtain affidavits, and draft contracts, mortgages, and separation agreements.